Chart Color Schemes

 Trigg has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of Trigg, as estimated based on analysis of ABS updates and AreaSearch validations, is around 3,166 as of November 2025.
-This figure represents an increase of 311 people since the 2021 Census, which reported a population of 2,855 in Trigg.
-The current estimate is inferred from AreaSearch's resident population estimate of 3,165 following examination of ABS ERP data release in June 2024 and validation of 18 new addresses since the Census date.
-This results in a population density ratio of 1,330 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Trigg's growth rate of 10.9% since the 2021 census exceeded the national average of 8.9%.
-Overseas migration contributed approximately 72.0% of overall population gains in recent periods, with other drivers such as natural growth and interstate migration also being positive factors.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025 the Trigg statistical area (Lv2) has an estimated population of around 3,146.
+This is a 10.2% increase from the 2021 Census figure of 2,855 people.
+The change is inferred from AreaSearch's estimate of 3,144 residents following examination of ABS ERP data released in June 2024 and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 1,321 persons per square kilometer, above the national average assessed by AreaSearch.
+The Trigg's (SA2) growth rate of 10.2% since the 2021 census exceeds the national average of 9.7%.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023, based on 2022 data.
-Considering these projections, an above median population growth is expected for Trigg, with an increase of 609 persons projected to reach a total of 3,775 by 2041, reflecting an overall increase of 18.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth is projected for statistical areas analysed by AreaSearch.
+The Trigg (SA2) is expected to increase by 610 persons to reach a total of 3,756 by 2041, reflecting a 19.2% increase over the 17-year period.

 Frequently Asked Questions - Population